-At the earliest opportunity, code the information using the three-digit ISCED 2011 classification in UNESCO (2012), in particular Annex III (see Appendix I to this document).
+At the earliest opportunity, code the information using the three-digit ISCED 2011 A (not P) classification in UNESCO (2012), in particular Annex III (see Appendix I to this document).
 Use full three-digit codes, where possible, otherwise use two-digit or one-digit codes with trailing zeroes.